seneldoruk/multistep-form/README.md

 - Framer Motion: Seems to be the default choice for animations.
 A lot of resources on it.

 - React Hook Form: Validations are easy (even easier with Zod) and I don't have to write boilerplate for context (or a state library) since it provides a form context.

+## What to improve

+- I didn't want to spend too much time on getting the validation rules exactly correct.
+If I wanted to take this to prod, I would probably define the schema a lot more in detail.
+Validation logic is already there, just more rules are needed.
+Possibly a library like libphonenumber could be used.